 Upstream.
 First, the average number of ponds cultivated by a makhana cultivator is 2.
 While almost half of the farmers only cultivate makhana in one pond, 13% of the households reported to cultivate more than 3 ponds.
-The average pond area cultivated per household is 4.8 acres.
-The average production per household in 2009 was 3.1 tons or about 635 kgs per acre.
-Second, 27% of the producers evaluated that the quality of seeds deteriorated during drying.
+The average pond area cultivated per household is 4.8 acres and the average production per household in 2009 was 3.1 tons of makhana seeds.
+Second, almost all the respondents agree with the statement that you have to be family of the secretary of the fishermen cooperative society as to be able to obtain a lease to a government pond.
+This is important given that these government ponds are often leased at a price that is much below market rates.
+An average lease is for 3 years but the majority of the farmers agree that longer leases would lead to increased investments in the ponds, and thus higher productivity.
+Third, the average production of makhana seeds per pond was about 18% lower than the expected harvest level during the cultivation period, possibly driven by different weather shocks as 12% of ponds were reported to have suffered from floods and another 12% from droughts.
+Improved technology adoption has increased as transplanting is now widely used and more than threequarters of the cultivators indicate that they practice transplanting of the makhana seedlings (in contrast with broadcasting).
+Fourth, the NAIP project, through the Research Centre for Makhana, is heavily involved in not only improving makhana cultivation but also in extending alternative income generating activities related to the pond as these can be important for the livelihoods of these farmers.
+Almost 40% of the makhana cultivators indicate that they also cultivate fish on top of makhana in their ponds.
+8% reported that they grow fruit trees on the boundaries of the makhana ponds.
+Fifth, 27% of the producers evaluated that the quality of seeds deteriorated during drying.
 Of these, all believed that the quality of pop would have been better if processed earlier.
 More than a quarter of the producers thus seemingly suffered losses because of late processing.
-Third, almost all the respondents agree with the statement that you have to be a family of the secretary of the fisherman's cooperative society as to be able to obtain a lease to a government pond.
-This is important given that rates for these government ponds are often leased much below market rates.
-An average lease is for 3 years but the majority of the farmers agree that in the case that leases are longer, makhana production would increase because of more investments in the ponds.
-Fourth, the average production of makhana seeds per pond was about 18% lower than the expected harvest level during the cultivation period, possibly driven by incidences of floods and droughts as 12% of ponds were reported to have suffered from floods and another 12% from droughts.
-Improved technology adoption is happening as transplanting is now widely used and more than three-quarters of the cultivators indicate that they practice transplanting of the makhana seedlings (in contrast with broadcasting).
-Fifth, the NAIP project, through the Research Centre for Makhana, is heavily involved in not only improving makhana cultivation but also to extend better alternative income generating activities related to the pond as these can be important for the livelihoods of these farmers.
-Almost 40% of the makhana cultivators indicate that they also cultivate fish on top of makhana in their ponds.
-8% reported that they grow fruit trees on the boundaries of the makhana ponds.
 Sixth, an average transaction at the farm level concerns 1.2 tons of makhana sold for a total value of 62,458 Rs (about 1,400 USD).
 Most of the makhana sold by farmers is marketed under the form of makhana seeds (55% of the transactions).
-Most of the sales of makhana happen in a short-time period and it seems that few farmers store makhana as to benefit from the (potentially) higher prices that might be offered in the off-season.
-In contrast with conventional wisdom, input advances are not very important as in only 3% of the transactions, input advances were reported to have been given by the buyer of the produce.
-Despite our efforts to field our surveys in areas where the processing company, Shakti Sudha Industries, were active, only 0.3% of the transactions were reported to have been done with them.
+Sales of makhana happen in a short-time period and it seems that few farmers store makhana as to benefit from the (potentially) higher prices that might be offered in the off-season.
+In contrast with conventional wisdom, input advances are not very important as in only 3% of the transactions, input advances were reported to have been given by the buyer of the produce